harshvardhaniimi/personal-website/content/notes/2021-06-19-what-i-find-interesting/index.md

   - social
   - thoughts
 tags: []
-editor_options:
-  markdown:
-    wrap: sentence
 ---

 ### Podcasts

 -   **TED:** TED's novelty is not a secret.
 Watch it; you will indeed find an exciting idea.

 -   **Talks At Google:** Each time, they invite a great person to share their ideas about unconventional topics.
 They are pretty brave --- not shying away from calling people who are critical about Google's activities.
 You may like to start with Yuval Noah Harari's episode.

 -   **Make Me Smart:** Topics I love --- Economics and Technology --- mashed together.